 Movies tell all kinds of stories and spread amazing messages.
-Films can help us in different aspects of our lives, including personal growth.
-The movies we’re going to be showing you in this article are valid examples of how films can portray good personal development, both personally and professionally.
+In fact, they can help us in many different aspects of our lives, including personal growth.
+The movies we’re going to talk about in this article are good examples of those that portray personal development, both personal and professional.

 1. The Pursuit of Happyness

-This is a great movie for personal growth starring Will Smith.
-It tells the story of Chris Gardner.
-Smith’s role in this movie made him receive an Academy Award nomination for Best Actor.
-In the movie, Chris Gardner is a divorced father who tries to get a better life for himself and his son.
+This is a great movie about personal growth starring Will Smith.
+Smith won an Academy Award nomination for Best Actor for this movie.
+It tells the story of Chris Gardner, a divorced father who’s trying to get a better life for himself and his son.

 This movie is also based on real-life events.
-It’s set in the moments when Nelson Mandela was released from jail and became president of South Africa.
-After that, the newly appointed president motivates the national rugby team to win the Rugby World Cup in 1995.
-His goal was to unite the black and white populations in the country to avoid a serious social conflict that could lead to a civil war.
+It’s set at the time when Nelson Mandela was released from jail and became president of South Africa.
+The newly appointed president motivates the national rugby team to win the Rugby World Cup in 1995.
+His goal was to unite the black and white populations in the country and avoid a serious social conflict that could lead to a civil war.

-This film, starring Morgan Freeman and Matt Damon, tells a tough but beautiful story about the personal growth of a team in a troubled country and their struggle to achieve victory.
-By the way, if you’re not a fan of rugby and don’t know the results of that cup, it’s best for you to watch the movie before researching about it.
+The movie, starring Morgan Freeman and Matt Damon, tells a tough but beautiful story about the personal growth of a team in a troubled country and its struggle to achieve victory.
+By the way, if you’re not a fan of rugby and don’t know the results of the match, we suggest you watch the movie before researching it.

-This film is another excellent example of a great movie for personal growth.
+This is another excellent movie about personal growth.
 It tells the story of Will Hunting (Matt Damon), a young rebel and troublemaker who’s really talented at mathematics and physics.
-Despite his teacher’s efforts to motivate him to strive for a better life, he’s his biggest obstacle.
+However, despite his teacher’s efforts to motivate him to strive for a better life, he’s his own biggest obstacle.

-Roberto Benigni, the lead actor and director of the film, tries to protect his son from the horrors and barbarities of what used to be Nazi Germany.
-A very interesting fact about this movie is that it’s based on the story of Benigni’s father, who spent three years in a concentration camp.
+Roberto Benigni, the lead actor, and director of the movie tries to protect his son from the horrors and barbarities of Nazi Germany.
+A really interesting fact about this movie is that it’s based on the story of Benigni’s father, who spent three years in a concentration camp.

-One of the most famous movies for personal growth is Forrest Gump.
-It tells the story of Forrest Gump (Tom Hanks), a man with a slight mental impairment who also has an amazing personality and an enviable vitality.
+This is one of the most famous movies about personal growth.
+It tells the story of Forrest Gump (Tom Hanks), a man with a slight mental impairment who also has an amazing personality and a real zest for life.

-The film tells the life story of the main character during a very significant time in the history of the United States, including the Vietnam War.
-It mixes this character with some famous historical figures in a funny and curious way.
+The movie tells the life story of the main character during a significant time in the history of the United States, including the Vietnam War.
+The character finds himself mixing with some famous historical figures in a funny and fascinating way.

-The last movie for personal growth we’re going to show you is the story of John Forbes Nash Jr., an eccentric math genius who also suffers from schizophrenia.
-The protagonist deals with this disease while developing a mathematical theory that revolutionizes many fields of science.
+The last movie about personal growth we’re going to talk about is the story of John Forbes Nash Jr., an eccentric math genius who also suffers from schizophrenia.
+While dealing with this disease, he’s also developing a mathematical theory that revolutionizes many fields of science.

 What’s truly magical about this film is the perspective it offers regarding Nash’s disease.
-It shows just how important the patient’s willingness to face their symptoms and hallucinations really is.
-In order to do that, Nash has to learn to trust the people he loves.
+It shows just how important it is for a patient with this condition to be willing to face their symptoms (which includes hallucinations).
+In order to do this, Nash has to learn to trust the people he loves.
 He realizes that if others can hear or see the same things, then they must be real.